 You may glance at the picture or just turn over unless you are a potential buyer.
-For those very few in the market we will devour every written spec on the car and can’t get enough words to fill our enthusiasm.
+For those very few in the market, we will devour every written spec on the car and can’t get enough words to fill our enthusiasm.

 99.7% will never read them the 0.3% need a call to action and we have success.

-Generally though our attention span is pretty limited so short is better and of course pictures.
+Generally, though our attention span is pretty limited so short is better and of course pictures.
 Chose the pictures carefully.

-You want to go on a holiday but do you look at pictures of Airport queues and shuttle buses or long sandy beaches with few people and crystal clear water lapping on a lonely shore.
+You want to go on a holiday but do you look at pictures of Airport queues and shuttle buses or long sandy beaches with few people and crystal clear waters lapping on a lonely shore.

 In conclusion, email marketing is as relevant today as ever before.
 The difference is the skill set required to achieve a result.